acmumn/website/content/events/2021-10-18-study-group-meeting-3.md

 <!-- more -->

+# Study Buddies 3 is cancelled.
+We're figuring out if this event format is a good fit for the ACM.

 ## What is this?

 This is a meeting for the ACM Study Buddies.
 The ACM UMN is facilitating